Electrical discharge machining

 Electrical discharge machining (EDM), also called electro-erosion, spark machining, wire erosion or sink erosion, is a manufacturing process by which material is removed from the work piece through electrical current.
 The process enables machining of hardened steel, tungsten and steel carbides.
 EDM therefore is widely applied for precision tooling and mold-making, while wire erosion is becoming an increasingly common method for prototyping and small series production.

-Tooling, prototyping and small series
+Tooling, prototyping and small production runs

 Precision machining